|

 to support without causing cell-induced astigmatism (yet another

-form of figure-robbing), takes a substantial
+form of performance-robbing), takes a substantial

-have an independently tested CTE that is 23% lower than Pyrex,
+CTE that is 23% lower than Pyrex, Borofloat 33, etc., but due

 |